josmaf/bx-tensorflow-demo/doc/tutorial.md

 $ docker push <docker_registry_username>/batchx-tensorflow-gpu-demo:latest
 ```

-We're using a public registry for simplicity, but a private one could be used instead.
+We're using a public repository for simplicity, but a private one could be used instead as long as it's reachable from the Internet.

 # 2. Import the Docker image into BatchX